 For this second edition, the jury selected Wolfgang Jilek as winner of the Prize.
 After several years of being one of the Managers of the Styrian Energy Agency, M. Jilek became Energy Commissioner of Styria.
 He updated the Styrian Energy Strategy, targeting efficiency, RES, district heating and cogeneration, founding rural cooperatives to operate heat plants.
 Read the press release.

-The 1st edition of the Roger Léron Award was also the 25th anniversary of FEDARENE.
-To celebrate those two important events, FEDARENE organised the Ceremony and a celebratory cocktail dinner at the Palais des Académies on the 16th June 2016.
-The Jury of the Prize shortlisted 4 finalists: Andrei Chiliman – Mayor of Bucharest District 1 (Romania), Herbert Stava – President of Energiepark Bruck/Leitha (Austria), Fred Nordstrom – Former director of the Energy Agency of Norrbotten (Sweden), and The Tipperary Energy Agency (Ireland).
-The selected winner was Herbert Stava.
-Starting in 1985 as ci ty councillor for environment in his hometown, Herbert Stava has been continuously engaged in energy efficiency, renewable energy, and sustainability for 30 years now.
-He founded Energiepark Bruck/Leitha, an innovation and development centre (NGO), to transition his hometown towards a 100% renewable energy city and in a second step to develop the whole region towards 100% energy independent.
-Click here to find out more about the ceremony and the other finalists, and here to see the pictures of the evening.
+2015 was the first edition of the Roger Léron Award – and also the celebration of the 25th anniversary of FEDARENE.
+The trophy was handed over on the evening of 16th June to Herbert Stava.
+Starting in 1985 as the city councillor for the environment in his Austrian hometown, Mr Stava has been continuously engaged in energy efficiency, renewable energy, and sustainability.
+He founded Energiepark Bruck/Leitha, an innovation and development centre to transition his hometown towards a 100% renewable energy city and in a second step to develop the whole region towards 100% energy independence.
+Read the press release.